 - Vitamin and Mineral Analysis – blood test

-- Essential fatty acid balance – blood or urine tests
+- Essential fatty acid balance – blood test

 Diet and Lifestyle